hydephp/develop/docs/creating-content/documentation-pages.md

 ### Table of contents settings

-In the `config/docs.php` file you can configure the behavior, content, and the look and feel of the sidebar table of contents.
+In the `config/docs.php` file you can configure the behaviour, content, and the look and feel of the sidebar table of contents.
 You can also disable the feature completely.

 ```php